Hobble skirt: The post-hobble skirt era

-The next time skirts would be narrow enough to impede movement would be with the sheath skirts of the 1950s, first introduced at the end of the 1940s.
+The next time skirts were narrow enough to impede movement was with the sheath skirts of the 1950s, first introduced at the end of the 1940s.
 Though shorter lengths (from just below the knee to the lower calf) and advances in fabric would enable a little more movement than in the hobble-skirt era, the 1950s sheath skirt's new waist-to-hem tightness, said to reveal the shape of the leg, still created problems of mobility, with split seams a familiar occurrence.
 Nonetheless, they were widely promoted by designers and the fashion industry, their narrowness exaggerated even more by having models pose with one leg directly in front of the other.
 Despite being very different in shape from the original hobble skirts, 1950s sheath skirts were still occasionally referred to as hobble skirts.
-Some other skirt styles of the time also had very narrow hems, particularly the knee-length puffball/pouf skirts shown by Pierre Cardin, Yves Saint Laurent, Simonetta, and others from 1957 to 1960.
+Some other skirt styles of the time also had very narrow hems, from trumpet skirts to the knee-length puffball/pouf skirts shown by Pierre Cardin, Yves Saint Laurent, Simonetta, and others from 1957 to 1960.
 Several of Saint Laurent's Fall 1959 skirts were so narrow at the hem, with some of the evening dresses so 1910-looking, that fashion writers immortalized the line as Saint Laurent's hobble skirt collection.
 Sheath skirts remained part of the fashion picture into the early 1960s and then went very much out of style with the rise of the flared miniskirts of the mid- to late sixties and the easy, comfortable clothes of the 1970s.